Symptoms - Loss of Appetite

 One of the general symptoms that some people with blood cancer may experience is loss of appetite.
 Loss of appetite can mean having little or no interest in food, rejecting even favorite foods, or quickly becoming full after only eating a small amount.
 If loss of appetite persists, it can lead to weight loss, as a person consumes less calories than usual, and the body may lose muscle mass and strength due to poor nutrition.1,2

-What causes the loss of appetite?
+What causes the loss of appetite with blood cancer?

 Changes in the body